Tom Sandoval And Tom Schwartz Paint Romantic Picture Of Tom Tom Ahead Of Opening

 Tom Sandoval and Tom Schwartz are dishing on the upcoming opening of their long-awaited West Hollywood bar, Tom Tom, and they are serving up a surprisingly sweet picture.
-The dynamic Vanderpump Rules duo recently talked to Bravo’s The Feast about their business venture with Lisa Vanderpump, and it sounds like it could be the best spot in WeHo to find a great cocktail—or a love connection.
+The dynamic Vanderpump Rules duo recently talked to Bravo’s The Feast about their business venture with Lisa Vanderpump, and it sounds like it could be the best spot in WeHo to find a great cocktail — or a love connection.

-Sandoval talked to The Feast about the layout of Tom Tom, explaining, “Right when you walk in, you get natural light, double bar stools right at the beautiful bar.
+“Right when you walk in, you get natural light, double bar stools right at the beautiful bar.
 As you go deeper in, there are these half-circle private booths.
 And then as the sun goes down and it gets dark, it reveals this beautiful garden.”

 The Vanderpump Rules star even offered a step-by-step roadmap for someone trying to meet their soulmate at Tom Tom.